Watch an introduction to the Peatland Code for those wishing to develop a peatland restoration project:

 • Risk Assessment

-Contact our appointed certification body to carry out your validation
+Contact an appointed validation body to carry out your project validation.
+This is a paid service.

-The current certification body approved to validate and verify Peatland Code projects is OF&G. Upon application a date to conduct audit of both the project site and the project documentation will be arranged.
+The current bodies approved to validate and verify Peatland Code projects are OF&G and Soil Association.
+Upon application a date to conduct audit of both the project site and the project documentation will be arranged.
 Amendments to the project plan may be required if determined necessary by the validation/verification body to ensure compliance with the Peatland Code.
+Please see an indication of OF&G Peatland Code Charges here.

 A public register of all available Peatland Code projects is available online, allowing potential buyers to search for one that meets their requirements.
 Alternatively, projects can use the services of a specialist carbon broker to actively search for a buyer on their behalf.
 A sale can also result from a direct relationship, for example between a land manager/owner and a local business.
-Projects can sell the climate benefits at any time over the duration of the project, with the majority selling the total upfront once ‘validation’ of the restoration plan under the Peatland Code has been achieved.
+Projects can sell the climate benefits at any time.
 By marketing the additional benefits that arise alongside the climate benefits of peatland restoration it may be possible to achieve a greater purchase value.